 - Currently, your department must enroll the following drivers in Driver Record Monitoring: any employee hired specifically as a driver or any person (employee or otherwise) who routinely drives a University vehicle in the course of regular business.
 Other drivers may be enrolled at departmental discretion.

-- In the next few months, we expect to roll out additional requirements for Driver's License Verification and Driver Record Monitoring (see chart)
+- In the near future, we expect to roll out additional requirements for Driver's License Verification and Driver Record Monitoring (see chart)

 - Online Defensive Driver Training is available here at no cost to campus customers